angeldollface/luhny.cs/README.markdown

 ## ABOUT :books:

-Since I wanted to learn  a new language, I built this in three hours using previous implmenetations of the Luhn algorithm that I had made as a reference.
-This repository contains my  the implemention of this algorithm in C#.
+Since I wanted to learn  a new language, I built this CLI application in three hours using previous implemenetations of the Luhn algorithm, that I had made, as a reference.
+This repository contains the implemention of this algorithm in C#.
 Enjoy! :heart_on_fire:

 ## INSTALLATION :inbox_tray:

 ### As a library

 Feel free to download the library from this repo and use in your own projects.
-The file is located in the `src/lib`folder.
+The file is located in the `src/lib` folder.

-### On the command line
+### As a CLI application

-Assuming you have the `.NET` SDK version 7 or later installed, you can use this project on your own machine in the following way:
+Assuming you have the `.NET` SDK version 7 or later installed you can use this project on your own machine in the following way:

 - 1.)
 Download the source code: